Kynodesme: Purpose

 The two different ways in which the kynodesme may be tied.
 Above: the tie around the foreskin is connected to a belt-like loop around the waist.
 Below: the tie around the foreskin is connected to a loop around the scrotum.

 The public exposure of the penis head was regarded by the Greeks as dishonourable and shameful, something only seen in slaves and barbarians.
 Modesty and decency demanded that men who showed themselves naked in a public setting, such as athletes or actors, must conceal their glans.

 The usage of the kynodesme might have also helped to naturally elongate the foreskin, which was seen as desirable.
-This process is known as foreskin restoration.

 In Greek and Roman medical practice, the uncontrolled dispersing of semen was thought to weaken men, and was particularly thought to affect the quality of the masculine voice.
 In ancient Rome, this form of non-surgical infibulation might thus be used by singers as a regimen for preserving the voice.